Parrit/Parrit/docs/Contributing.md

 # Contributing

-Please come talk to us first on our public [Parrit Slack](https://parrit.slack.com) and we would point you in the right direction!
+Please come talk to us first on our public [Parrit Slack](https://parrit.slack.com) and we will point you in the right direction!

 We have a public [Tracker backlog](https://www.pivotaltracker.com/n/projects/1504460) of prioritized stories.
-If you want to pick one we can add you to the project, just send an email to parrit@pivotal.io or any of the contributors listed above and we will make you a member.
+If you want to pick one we can add you to the project, just send an email to parrit@pivotal.io or any of the core contributors and we will make you a member.
 If you need clarification on the stories and/or want help pointing feel free to reach out.

 Please submit a pull request when you are done!